19hours/sg-statutes/Acts/Income Tax Act.md

 (i) any qualifying debt securities issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or

-(ii) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2013;
+(ii) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2018;

 [34/2008 wef 16/12/2008]

+[Act 19 of 2013 wef 01/01/2014]

-(ab) any amount payable to any company from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2013;
+(ab) any amount payable to any company from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2018;

 [34/2008 wef 16/12/2008]

+[Act 19 of 2013 wef 01/01/2014]

-(ac) any prepayment fee, redemption premium or break cost derived by any company from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2013;
+(ac) any prepayment fee, redemption premium or break cost derived by any company from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2018;

 [34/2008 wef 16/12/2008]

+[Act 19 of 2013 wef 01/01/2014]

 (ad) such other income derived by any company that is directly attributable to qualifying debt securities issued on or after a prescribed date, as may be prescribed by regulations;